Skip to main content

 Admissions & Requirements

-The next available term for admission will be Spring 2026.
+The next available term for admission will be Summer 2026.

 Application Deadlines

-The next available term for admission will be Spring 2026.
+The next available term for admission will be Summer 2026.

 Applicants can apply via the UNC Charlotte Graduate Admissions website.